The CBI Community Hebrew School is a collaborative effort. Here you can 'Meet the Team'.

 Rabbi Rachel Barenblat will exclusively teach our Bnai Mitzvah class this year.
 Rabbi Rachel or Reb Rachel was ordained by ALEPH: the Alliance for Jewish Renewal in January of 2011.
 She has been involved with Aleph, an international, trans-denominational movement to revitalize Judaism and Jewish practice, since 2002.
 She is currently the Co-President of Aleph.

 She is a published poet and writer of the award-winning blog Velveteen Rabbi.
 She graduated from Williams College and holds an MFA from Bennington College.
 Most importantly, Reb Rachel is CBI's very own Rabbi!
-She has been involved with our community for many years and lives in Lanesboro with her husband Ethan and Alef Tav Student Drew.
+She has been involved with our community for many years and lives in Williamstown with her son (and Alef Tav Student) Drew.